Koty, Yavoriv Raion

 Koty (Коти) is a Ukrainian village in Yavoriv Raion (district) of Lviv Oblast (province).
 It belongs to Yavoriv urban hromada, one of the hromadas of Ukraine.
 It is located 10 km (6 mi) north of Yavoriv city and 10 km south of Nemyriv urban-type settlement.
 Koty was founded in 1895, has an area of 0.9 square kilometres (0.3 sq mi) and an elevation of 277 metres (909 ft).
-According to the 2001 census, the town has a population of 870 inhabitants.
+According to the 2001 census, the village has a population of 870 inhabitants.

 Koty is located near the Yavoriv military base.
 In the 1940s, the population of village increased with inhabitants from the territory of military base, which was expanded under Soviet occupation.